varuiza/Varuiza/README.md

 - 👋 Hi, I’m @Varuiza
 - 👀 I’m interested in Full Stack Web / Web3 Development
-- 🔗 Blockchain is the present, not the future!
+- 🔗 Blockchain is present, not future
-- 💞️ I’m looking to collaborate on every project that makes me grow as a developer!
+- 💞️ I want to collaborate on every project that makes me grow as a developer!